scottnonnenberg/blog/pages/posts/2016-01-25-a-modest-async-proposal.md

 };
 ```

-You can see that we’re operating in the context of a class. `getUser` is a member function of that class, and when it calls its target async method `this.db.getUser()` you can see that it stores the result of that call at `this._user`.
+You can see that we’re operating in the context of a class. `getUser` is a member function of that class, and when it calls its target async function `this.db.getUser()` you can see that it stores the result of that call at `this._user`.
 The value at  `this`, an instance of the `NewReferencesProcess` class, is the shared state used to pass values down the workflow and enable dependency injection of target libraries (by replacing `this.db`).

 The first two examples use both closures and direct return values to pass values down the workflow.
 We simplify things here by using `async.series()`, which does not pass the result of one step to the next step.
 The only way we share information is via `this`.